Schnyder woods, SLE(16), and Liouville quantum gravity: Introduction

 One can replace the spanning tree in the above discussion with other structures, such as percolation, Ising model, or random cluster models.
-Under certain conformal embeddings, these models are believed to converge to unit area $\gamma$-LQG sphere decorated with $\SLE_{\gamma^2}$ and $\SLE_{16/\gamma^2}$ curves, for various values of $\gamma$.
-As metric spaces, they are believed to converge to a random metric space that formally has $e^{\gamma \fh}dx\otimes dy$ as its metric tensor.
-Both of the types of convergence remain unproved except for the percolation-decorated random planar map, in which case $M_n$ is uniformly distributed.
+Under certain conformal embeddings, \nocolor{random planar maps decorated with models} are believed to converge to unit area $\gamma$-LQG sphere\nocolor{s} decorated with $\SLE_{\gamma^2}$ and $\SLE_{16/\gamma^2}$ curves, for \nocolor{some $\gamma\in(0,2)$}.
+As metric spaces, they are believed to converge to a random metric space that formally has $e^{\gamma \fh}dx\otimes dy$ as its metric tensor. \nocolor{The rigorous construction of the random metric was recently achieved by~\cite{DDDF-tightness,gm-uniqueness} using a regularization and normalization procedure.} Both of the two types of convergence remain unproved except for the percolation-decorated random planar map, in which case $M_n$ is uniformly distributed.
 LeGall \cite{le2013uniqueness} and Miermont \cite{miermont2013brownian} independently proved that the metric scaling limit is a random metric space called the Brownian map.
-Miller and Sheffield \cite{BM1,BM2,BM3} rigorously established an identification of the Brownian map and $\sqrt{8/3}$-LQG.
+Miller and Sheffield \cite{BM1,BM2,BM3} rigorously established an identification of the Brownian map and $\sqrt{8/3}$-LQG. \nocolor{Recently in~\cite{hs-cardy-embedding} Holden and the second named author of this paper proved that uniform triangulation under a certain discrete conformal embedding converges to $\sqrt{8/3}$-LQG.
+Gwynne, Miller and Sheffield~\cite{gms-invariance,gms-crt,gms-poisson-voronoi} showed that certain random planar map models obtained from coarse-graining the continuum LQG converge to the LQG under another discrete conformal embedding called the Tutte embedding.
+Here we remark that the Schnyder embedding considered in this paper is \emph{not} a discrete conformal embedding.}

-Recently, Duplantier, Miller, and Sheffield \cite{mating,burger} developed a new approach to LQG with which some rigorous scaling limit results can be proved.
-The starting point is a bijection due to Mullin \cite{mullin1967enumeration} and Bernardi \cite{Bernardi} between the set $\mathcal{M}_n$ and the set of lattice walks on $\Z^2_{\ge 0}$ with $2n$ steps and starting and ending at the origin.
-The walk corresponding to $(M,T)$ is obtained by keeping track of the graph distances in $T$ and its dual $\tilde{T}$ from the tip of the exploration curve $\eta_n$ to two specified roots.
-This bijection is called \textit{mating of trees}, because the exploration curve can be thought of as stitching the two trees $T$ and $\tilde{T}$ together.
+\nocolor{Duplantier, Miller, and Sheffield \cite{mating,burger} developed a powerful approach to LQG which is particularly suited to build connections between random planar map and LQG.} The starting point is a bijection due to Mullin \cite{mullin1967enumeration} and Bernardi \cite{Bernardi} between the set $\mathcal{M}_n$ and the set of lattice walks on $\Z^2_{\ge 0}$ with $2n$ steps and starting and ending at the origin. \nocolor{Here a lattice walk means a possible trajectory of a random walk on $\Z^2$.} The walk corresponding to $(M,T)$ is obtained by keeping track of the graph distances in $T$ and its dual $\tilde{T}$ from the tip of the exploration curve $\eta_n$ to two specified roots.
+This bijection \xin{is an example of a family of bijections that are now known as \textit{mating-of-trees} bijections}, because the exploration curve can be thought of as stitching the two trees $T$ and $\tilde{T}$ together.